 Beyond the Boundary

 India is facing a water crisis.
-Despite significant gains in recent years, it is one of the lowest-ranked countries in terms of the water quality index.
 The country has a very high reliance on groundwater both for drinking and irrigation, yet around half of India’s groundwater wells are declining due to abstraction rates exceeding the rate of recharge.
-Despite significant efforts to increase access to safe water by the government, civil society, and the private sector, the combined effects of climate change, population growth, and poor governance create a challenge to water security.
+Despite significant efforts to increase access to safe water, the combined effects of climate change, population growth, and poor governance create a challenge to water security.
+So far, we have been working in Anekal and Sriperumbudur.

 For a water-secure future, we need stakeholders (key decision-makers and partners) to work collectively across their watersheds.
-Our programmes team and our partners have been working for one year in Anekal, outside the growing city of Bangalore, to generate a comprehensive hydrological model and recommendations for watershed interventions to secure a safe, sustainable water supply for all.
+Our programmes team and our partners have been working for almost two years in Anekal, outside the growing city of Belgaluru, and Sriperumbudur, outside Chennai, to generate a comprehensive hydrological model and recommendations for watershed interventions.

 “Beyond the Boundary is bringing together global expertise in community development and hydrology to create new ways of managing water.
 Sharing knowledge on good water management is one of the ways that we can reduce the impact of climate change and the global water crisis.
 Watersheds on urban peripheries are typically hotly contested between multiple stakeholders competing for abstractions.
 Corporate entities are powerful actors in these areas, and fairness and justice in resource allocations can be lacking.
 These areas suffer for a lack of coordination, information asymmetry and ineffective regulations when in comes to groundwater resources”